-The ITS DataHub (available at www.its.dot.gov/data) provides a single point of entry www.its.dot.gov/data to discover available USDOT ITS research data.
-By providing access to these data, the USDOT aims to enable third-party research into the effectiveness of emerging ITS technologies, preliminary development of third-party applications, and harmonization of data across similar collections.
+The ITS DataHub (available at www.its.dot.gov/data) provides a single point of entry to discover available U.S. Department of Transportation (U.S. DOT) ITS research data.
+By providing access to these data, the U.S. DOT aims to enable third-party research to support emerging ITS technologies, preliminary development of third-party applications, and harmonization of data across similar collections.

 Purpose of the ITS DataHub

-The ITS JPO and its multimodal partners are dedicated to providing open access to publicly funded research data.
-In 2018, the ITS DataHub became the USDOT’s primary storage and access system for ITS data.
-The system utilizes shared services such as the National Transportation Library (NTL) and data.transportation.gov (DTG) to provide access to timely, discoverable, well-curated research data for public access.
+The ITS Joint Program Office (ITS JPO) and its multimodal partners are dedicated to providing open access to publicly funded research data.
+In 2018, ITS DataHub became the U.S. DOT’s primary storage and access system for its research data.
+The system uses shared services such as the National Transportation Library (NTL) and data.transportation.gov (DTG) to provide timely access to discoverable, well-documented ITS research data for public access.
 This data helps advance the ITS JPO’s multimodal mission by:

 - Enabling third-party research into the effectiveness of these emerging ITS technologies, secondary analysis on primary ITS data collection, and harmonization of data across similar collections

 - Enabling preliminary development of third-party applications using the data generated by ITS JPO projects.